 For example, a pacemaker may be an option for people who develop a heart block while having a heart attack.
 This can help regulate the heart rhythm, as a bundle branch block can cause bradycardia and the heart to become fragile.

 However, if a person has alternating right and left bundle branch blocks, a doctor may also recommend a pacemaker.

 - keeping an eye on your heart rate

 Research shows that there is no specific treatment for people with LBBB.
 However, a person may receive treatment if they have another heart condition.

 - feeling lightheaded

 A person should also consider seeing a doctor if they have an irregular heartbeat, high blood pressure, or a family history of heart disease.

-A left bundle branch block is a heart block condition mostly affecting older adults.
+An LBBB is a heart block condition mostly affecting older adults.
 It may also develop in people who have had a heart attack or heart surgery.